ReaganD1/Project5-Reagan_Dhar/README.md

 ## Notes

-I leanred how to import API documentation and dislay the informations from the API.
+I learned how to import API documentation and display the information from the API.

 ## License